A Platform Where Writers And Readers Meet

 Published in Grandma’s Attic, Mom’s HDB, My Wallpaper (2021)

-Heng Siok Tian has published five collections of poetry: Crossing the Chopsticks and Other Poems (1993), My City, My Canvas (1999), Contouring (2004), Is My Body a Myth (2011) and Mixing Tongues (2011).
+Heng Siok Tian has published six collections of poetry: Crossing the Chopsticks and Other Poems (1993), My City, My Canvas (1999), Contouring (2004), Is My Body a Myth (2011), Mixing Tongues (2011) and Grandma's Attic, Mom's HDB, My Wallpaper (2021).
+Her latest publication is a co-authored anthology, Lilla Torg (2023).
 Her poems have been anthologised in publications such as Journeys: Words, Home and Nation, No Other City: An Anthology of Urban Poetry and Moving Worlds.
 She also wrote short stories and short plays.
 She was a Fellow with the Iowa International Writing Program in 2000 (on a National Arts Council Fellowship).
 She also participated in literary events in China, Denmark, France, the US and the Philippines.

 READ MORE FROM: